grasswire/scrapey/README.md

 Some API endpoints are:

 - **GET /pagetitle?url={url}**: Title of a web page's `<title>` tag.
 Response:`{"url":"https://www.haskell.org/","title":"Haskell Language"}`.
-- **GET /tweet?url={url}**: Retrieves a Twitter Tweet object (see [Twitter Tweets](https://dev.twitter.com/overview/api/tweets)) by extracting the Tweet id from a twitter link (e.g. `https://twitter.com/LeviNotik/status/582581545157959680`).
-Responds with a 404 if the supplied url is not a link to a Tweet.
 - **GET /images?url={url}**: Value of src attribute of all `<img>` tags.
 Response: JSON string array.